 - Keep to your right on the biking lane so that other cyclists would have enough space to pass you.

 - If you want to stop, put your hand up in the air to indicate this to the people behind you.

-- If you want to turn, indicate the direction with your hand.
+- If you’re going to turn, indicate the direction with your hand.

-Instead of renting a bike, you could also join a bike tour with a guide who will show you the highlights of the city.
+Instead of renting a bike, you could also join this 3-hour bike tour where you’ll get to visit the highlights of the city with a knowledgeable guide.

 8. Treat yourself to some Danish pastries

 What better way to get to know a country’s cuisine than feasting on local pastries?

 When people think of Danish pastry, the first thing that comes in their mind is the pastry made of flaky dough and filled with cream or jam.
 This category of pastries is called wienerbrød in Denmark and in fact, originates from Austria not Denmark!
 Although these flaky delights are a must-try, there are many other cakes and pastries that you should indulge in while in Copenhagen.

 Here are a few examples of the classics that you find in most local bakeries: